By Terry Kyle

 Plugin mania

-Use a CDN (I also described that above)
+Use a WPX Cloud (I also described that above)

 Watch more WPX reviews on our Youtube channel.

 Check out why WPX is a superfast and reliable hosting provider.